thedeemling/hass-energa-my-meter/README.md

 Because HACS does not allow Gitlab repositories to be added (and the original repository is hosted on https://gitlab.com/home-assistant-custom-components/hass-energa-my-meter), there is a GitHub mirror hosted on https://github.com/thedeemling/hass-energa-my-meter.
-The custom integration is currently awaiting the review process on the HACS side.

-You can - for now - add [the repository](https://github.com/thedeemling/hass-energa-my-meter) as a [custom repository](https://www.hacs.xyz/docs/faq/custom_repositories/) in your HACS.
+This integration should be enlisted in HACS default repositories.

 ## Configuration